7shi/dante-la-el/Inferno/MT/compare-en.md

 Poet was I, and sang of that just
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">73</td><td>
-I was a poet, and I sang of that just
+I was a poet, and I sang of that just one,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">73</td><td>
 I was a poet, and I sang of that righteous